Devon018/CN-SarcasmBench/README.md

 #### Task 3: Sarcasm Responding
 **Response Options**
-- [✅] A. Membership cancellation threat
-   *"I've been fooled by these 'exclusive' offers too many times.
+- [✅] A.*"I've been fooled by these 'exclusive' offers too many times.
 When my membership expires, I'm definitely not renewing it!"*
-- [❌] B. System limitation justification
-   *"Actually, it's not easy for the platform either.
+- [❌] B.*"Actually, it's not easy for the platform either.
 Everyone wants to buy, so the system is bound to lag."*
-- [❌] C. Empathetic agreement
-   *"I feel exactly the same!
+- [✅] C.*"I feel exactly the same!
 Last time I paid for membership and couldn't get anything.
 Complete waste of money!"*
-- [❌] D. Systemic criticism
-   *"These companies are just exploiting FOMO to sell useless memberships.
+- [✅] D.*"These companies are just exploiting FOMO to sell useless memberships.
 We need to stop falling for it!"*

 ---